7Ji/ampart/README.md

 * **--output**/**-o** **[path]** (**currently is not implemented**) will write the ouput table to somewhere else rather than the path you set in [reserved/mmc]

 All of the above would seem complicated but the CLI is really **clean and easy**, e.g.
-(*All of the following will clear all partitions, copy the old partition info of partition bootloader, reserved and env as partition 0-2, change the offset of env to the end of*)
+(*All of the following commands will clear all partitions, copy the old partition info of bootloader, reserved and env as partition 0-2, then change the offset of env to the end of reserved.
+The env partition will most likely be moved.
+If you don't want envs to be reset to default, you should backup the env partition first then restore it*)
 ````
 # Create a single data partition to utilize all the space
 ./ampart /dev/mmcblk0 data:::